-AMS10 HW1
+AMS10 HW1 Grading Rubric

-Problem 1.
+Problem 1 (16pts- 2pts/each).
+Left hand side is shown to equal right hand side using examples with real vectors.
 A vector space is a set V on which two operations, vector addition and scalar multiplication are defined.
 Construct an example with real vectors for each of the following conditions and show them to be true.